EAimTY/tuic/README.md

 ## Introduction

-TUIC is a proxy protocol focusing on the simplicity.
-It aims to minimize the additional handshake latency caused by relaying as much as possible
+TUIC is a proxy protocol focusing on minimize the additional handshake latency caused by relaying as much as possible, as well as keeping the protocol itself being simple and easy to implement

 TUIC is originally designed to be used on top of the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol, but you can use it with any other protocol, e.g. TCP, in theory